Skip to Main Content

 Bankrate’s Take — Is the Mission Lane Visa card worth it?

 Given its relatively low annual fee, the Mission Lane Visa could make sense as a short-term unsecured credit-building card, but it’s probably not your best option overall.
 While it charges fewer fees than many cards in this category, a secured card with rewards, no annual fee or a lower APR will likely save you more.
-And if you have at least fair credit, you can avoid both an annual fee and a security deposit.
-That said, the card will certainly get the job done if your goal is to build credit without putting down a deposit.
+Still, this card will get the job done if your goal is building credit without putting down a security deposit.

 Frequently asked questions